VictorDrijkoningen/auto-update-esphome/README.md

 # Environment:
 -e ESPHOME_TARGET="IP:PORT"

 -e MODE="selenium" or "socket"

--e PASSWORD="your esphome instance password" #TODO
+-e PASSWORD="your esphome instance password" (leave empty if no authentication)

--e USERNAME="your esphome instance username" #TODO
+-e USERNAME="your esphome instance username" (leave empty if no authentication)